THE POCKET YACHT

 To date, he has had a hand in the build of over 90 SCAMP’s and will continue to support you as you proceed after the initial build of your boat.
 Howard is a former college professor who has a life-long love of boats and boat building.
 He has taught boat building at the Northwest School of Wooden Boat Building, Chesapeake Light Craft, and at various maritime centers across North America.

 Howard currently resides in Japan where he founded and manages a maritime center and boat-building school located in the Oki Island UNESCO Global Geopark.
-John is traveling in from New Zealand for this build.

 When